South Korea to boost dollar supply to ease economic pressures

-SEOUL (Reuters) - South Korea said on Wednesday it would inject more dollars into its banking system to ensure businesses have enough funding, amid concerns about the deepening global economic impact of the coronavirus pandemic.
+SEOUL (Reuters) - South Korea will inject more dollars into its banking system to ensure businesses have enough funding amid concerns about the deepening global economic impact of the coronavirus pandemic.

-The finance ministry and the Bank of Korea announced moves that are expected to beef up dollar supply in the market by $5 billion to $10 billion, as the coronavirus causes chaos in global financial markets and a scramble for U.S. dollars.
+The finance ministry and the Bank of Korea announced moves that are expected to beef up dollar supply in the market by $5 billion to $10 billion, as the coronavirus causes chaos in global financial markets and a big demand for U.S. dollars.

 Authorities will raise a cap on foreign currency forward positions for local banks to 50% of their equity capital from the current 40% starting on Thursday.
 For foreign banks, the ceiling will be relaxed to 250% from 200%.

-South Korean policymakers have unveiled a string of measures in recent days, including an emergency interest rate cut and an extra 11.7 trillion won ($9.43 billion) budget, in a bid to reduce pressure on Asia’s fourth-largest economy and keep its financial system operating normally.
+South Korean policymakers have announced a string of measures in recent days, including an emergency interest rate cut and an extra 11.7 trillion won ($9.43 billion) budget, in a bid to reduce pressure on Asia’s fourth-largest economy and keep its financial system operating normally.

 The health crisis has soured business and consumer confidence and disrupted manufacturing, with Samsung Electronics (005930.KS) and Hyundai Motor (005380.KS) temporarily closing plants after a worker tested positive.

-And, though the number of new virus cases is declining domestically, they continue to soar internationally, raising fears of a global recession.
+And, though the number of new virus cases is declining domestically, they are soaring internationally, raising fears of a global recession.

 “We’re in a very grave situation on both aspects of disease prevention and the economy”, President Moon Jae-in told a meeting with economic policymakers.